Free tool

 • How much downtime is 99.9% uptime?

-With a 99.9% SLA the service may be down for 1 minute 26 seconds per day, 10 minutes 5 seconds per week, 43 minutes 50 seconds per month and 8 hours 46 minutes per year (using calendar averages: a month of 30.44 days and a year of 365.25 days).
+A 99.9% SLA leaves room for 1 minute 26 seconds of downtime per day, 10 minutes 5 seconds per week, 43 minutes 50 seconds per month and 8 hours 46 minutes across a full year.
+Those figures use calendar averages: a month of 30.44 days and a year of 365.25 days.

 • What is the difference between 99.9% and 99.99% uptime?